image-source-control/image-source-control/readme.txt

 You can choose between different image source list types:

+* source list below the content or manually placed
 * source as image caption/overlay (not compatible with all themes)
-* source list below the content
-* combined source list of all images
+* complete source list of all images

 **Frontend Features**

 * display sources for images in content, galleries, shortcodes and featured images
-* show image source directly in the image (not working with all images and themes)
+* show the image source directly in the image (not working with all images and themes)
 * include a list with all images and their sources of the current page/post
 * include a list with all images and their sources of the whole website
 * attach lists below the content automatically or using shortcodes or template functions